rtalla/CodeRepository/TicketServiceApp/README.md

   * Right click [TicketServiceImplTest.java] and Run as JUnit.

-# Log of the application as run from eclipse
+# Log of the application as run from eclipse [ Eclise-->Right click [TicketServiceImpl.java] and Run->As Application].
 *
 * * ======================numSeatsAvailable===============================================
 * TotalAvailableSeats = 306